Voyager 1: Interstellar medium

 In March 2013, it was announced that Voyager 1 might have become the first spacecraft to enter interstellar space, having detected a marked change in the plasma environment on August 25, 2012.
 However, until September 12, 2013, it was still an open question as to whether the new region was interstellar space or an unknown region of the Solar System.
 At that time, the former alternative was officially confirmed.

-In 2013 Voyager 1 was exiting the Solar System at a speed of about 3.6 AU per year, while Voyager 2 is going slower, leaving the Solar System at 3.3 AU per year.
+In 2013 Voyager 1 was exiting the Solar System at a speed of about 3.6 AU per year, which is 61,602 km/h, 4.83 times the diameter of Earth (12,742 km) per hour; whereas Voyager 2 is going slower, leaving the Solar System at 3.3 AU per year.
 Each year, Voyager 1 increases its lead over Voyager 2.

 Voyager 1 reached a distance of 135 AU from the Sun on May 18, 2016.
 On September 5, 2017, that had increased to about 139.64 AU from the Sun, or just over 19 light-hours; at that time, Voyager 2 was 115.32 AU from the Sun.

-Its progress can be monitored at NASA's website (see § External links).
+Its progress can be monitored at NASA's website.

 On September 12, 2013, NASA officially confirmed that Voyager 1 had reached the interstellar medium in August 2012 as previously observed.
 The generally accepted date of arrival is August 25, 2012 (approximately 10 days before the 35th anniversary of its launch), the date durable changes in the density of energetic particles were first detected.
 By this point, most space scientists had abandoned the hypothesis that a change in magnetic field direction must accompany a crossing of the heliopause; a new model of the heliopause predicted that no such change would be found.